ramesaliyev/hello-erlang/README.md

 These are notes and quotes i take about Erlang in my learning process.<br>
 Check [resources](#resources) section to see my learning sources.

+*first make it work, then make it beautiful, and only if you need to, make it fast.*

 ***

 # Topics